 by John Armstrong

 LEE Harvey Oswald was born in New Orleans on October 18, 1939 to Robert E. Lee Oswald and Marguerite Claverie Oswald (shown below from ages 18-38).
-His father died shortly after his birth and left his wife with 3 children: step-son John Pic, and sons Robert and LEE.
+LEE Oswald's father died shortly after his birth and left his wife with 3 children: step-son John Pic, and sons Robert and LEE.
 In 1944 LEE Oswald was 5 years old, Robert was 10, John Pic was 12, and the family was living in New Orleans.
-Warren Commission attorneys Albert Jenner and John Ely questioned 31 year old John Pic about different home addresses when the family lived in New Orleans.
+In 1964 Warren Commission attorneys Albert Jenner and John Ely questioned 31 year old John Pic about different home addresses when the family lived in New Orleans.
 Pic, who was 12 years old in 1944, was asked about 10 different addresses for Marguerite Oswald during a two year period.
 Pic, however, recalled only two of these addresses.
 This was the beginning of many unexplained addresses for Marguerite Oswald during the next 20 years.
 In June, 1944, Marguerite Oswald left New Orleans and moved into a home that she purchased at 4801 Victor St. in Dallas, Texas.
 According to John Pic, there was an arrangement between his mother and her future husband, Mr. Edwin Ekdahl, that afforded her the opportunity to purchase this home (actually a duplex).

 Marguerite Claverie Oswald, mother of LEE Oswald, at ages (left to right) 18, 30, 35, and 38.